ros2/ros2_tracing/doc/ros_2.md

 # ROS 2 design notes for instrumentation

-The goal is to document ROS 2's design/architecture in order to properly design the instrumentation for it.
+The goal is to document ROS 2's design/architecture through descriptions of the main execution flows in order to properly design the instrumentation for it.

 ## Notes on client libraries